pranayaryal/daily-diary/_posts/2017-02-26-decisiontree.md

 12. B        1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
 18. LSTAT    % lower status of the population

-The target variable is the price of the house
+The target variable is the price of the house.

+Let's do some exploratory data analysis.